 Sternum straps are really cheap.
-You can buy this sternum strap here for just $8.00.
+You can buy this sternum strap here.

 Most importantly, do your best to stay active during pregnancy.
 There are a lot of exercises you can do during pregnancy to strengthen your back muscles and even your core too.

 I recommend getting a good trainer (after checking with your doc, of course).
 Even though I already know which exercises to do, having the trainer to check my posture has been indispensable.